SC sets aside HC order staying SFIO probe into 9 companies related to Sahara group | Law-Order

 - India

-The Supreme Court on Thursday set aside a Delhi High Court order staying a Serious Fraud Investigation Office (SFIO) probe into nine companies related to the Sahara group.
+The Supreme Court Thursday set aside an order of the Delhi High Court which had stayed the probe by the Serious Fraud Investigation Office (SFIO) into nine companies related to the Sahara group and also the subsequent actions, including lookout circulars against its chief Subrata Roy and others.

-A vacation bench of justices D Y Chandrachud and Bela M Trivedi allowed the appeal filed by the SFIO against the high court order.
+Observing that it is a “very extraordinary order” to stay an investigation, a vacation bench of Justices D Y Chandrachud and Bela M Trivedi allowed the appeals filed by the SFIO against the high court order.

-The apex court observed that the high court was ''not justified'' in staying the investigation in the matter.
+“For the above reasons, we are of the view that the high court was not justified in staying the investigation….,” the bench said while setting aside the high court order.

-The SFIO, a statutory corporate fraud investigating agency, had filed an appeal in the top court against the December 13, 2021 order of the Delhi High Court staying all subsequent actions and proceedings, including coercive measures and lookout notices, against the Sahara group chief and others.
+The SFIO, a statutory corporate fraud investigating agency, had approached the top court against the December 13, 2021 order of the high court staying all subsequent actions and proceedings, including coercive measures and lookout notices, against the Sahara group chief and others.

-The high court had also stayed the operation and implementation of two orders of the SFIO for an investigation into nine companies related to the Sahara group.
+The high court had also stayed the operation and implementation of two orders for an investigation into nine companies related to the Sahara group.

+While noting that writ petitions filed in the matter are pending consideration in the high court, the top court clarified that its order is confined only to the issue of whether an interim direction was warranted and not on the merits of the pending pleas.

+The bench requested the high court to expeditiously take up the pending pleas for disposal and to endeavour to dispose of them, preferably within two months after re-opening of the court upon the conclusion of the ensuing summer vacation.

 On May 17, the top court had agreed to consider listing for hearing the SFIO's plea challenging the high court order.